These are the mouthwatering meals to seek out in Rome, Tuscany, Venice and more.

 People often ask me where to eat in Italy.
 This isn’t as easy of a question to answer as you might think.
 While Italy is one of the world’s great culinary destinations, I’ve had a lot of disappointing and frankly forgettable meals there.
 Italian Michelin star restaurants, in particular, have left me wanting.
-It’s possible to stumble upon an incredible meal, but more often than not you find yourself famished so you stop at a little trattoria.
-The proscuitto and melon is good and the setting, like sitting at a cafe on the Piazza del Campo in Sienna, makes the food taste better than it actually is.
+It’s possible to stumble upon an incredible meal.
+More often than not you find yourself famished so you stop at a little trattoria.
+The prosciutto and melon is good and the setting, like sitting at a cafe on the Piazza del Campo in Sienna, makes the food taste better than it actually is.

-My husband and I loved this restaurant so much, we dined here both nights we stayed in Vernazza on our honeymoon.
-The food is simple and delicious: pasta with clams and shrimp, grilled octopus and seafood soup in a slightly spicy tomato-based broth, but it’s the location, perched on top of a stone tower with terraces that seem to cantilever over the Mediterranean sea that is truly unforgettable.
+My husband and I loved this restaurant so much, we dined here both of the nights we stayed in Vernazza on our honeymoon.
+The food is simple and delicious: pasta with clams and shrimp, grilled octopus and seafood soup in a slightly spicy tomato-based broth.
+It’s the location, however, perched on top of a stone tower with terraces that seem to cantilever over the Mediterranean Sea that is truly unforgettable.

 When you visit the town of Bellagio on Lake Como, it’s easy to see why it inspired an entire hotel and casino in Las Vegas.
-The dramatic location on the point of land where Lake Como forks is absolutely beautiful.
+The dramatic location on the point of land where Lake Como forks is stunning.
 The best restaurant is not in the heart of town, it’s about a mile walk just behind the neoclassical Villa Melzi.
-All Darsene di Loppia is located next to the dock where the fishing boats come in.
-It’s a cafe and coffee shop by day but a more refined restaurant at night with many tables situated beneath a leafy pergola with views of the boats.
-The fresh fish and handmade pasta is delicious and dishes incorporate the best seasonal produce like John Dory with grilled peaches.
+All Darsene di Loppia is located next to the dock where local moor their fishing boats.
+It’s a cafe and coffee shop by day and a more refined restaurant at night with many tables situated beneath a leafy pergola.
+The fresh fish and handmade pasta are delicious.
+Dishes incorporate the best seasonal produce like John Dory with grilled peaches.

-The trattoria at the Rosewood Castiglion del Bosco, a luxury hotel that occupies a a historic village in Montalcino, offers a refreshing departure from your typical hotel restaurant.
-It’s informal but stunning, tables are located on a veranda overlooking the valley, and dishes are simple and rustic like aromatic white truffle pizza and sweet, tart tomato pasta with goat cheese and lemon zest.
+The trattoria at the Rosewood Castiglion del Bosco, a luxury hotel that occupies a hilltop village in Montalcino, offers a refreshing departure from your typical hotel restaurant.
+Tables are located on a veranda overlooking the valley and dishes are simple and rustic like aromatic white truffle pizza and sweet, tart tomato pasta with goat cheese and lemon zest.
 Much of the produce used in the restaurant comes from the organic kitchen garden just next door.

 The main reason to visit or stay at Il Falconiere, a Relais & Chateaux hotel in a vineyard below Cortona, is the cooking school.
-Chef Sylvia Regi Baracchi teaches students to make Etruscan specialities like gnocchi, panzanella, and cantucci, a delicious almond cookie, in a beautiful country kitchen.
-Afterwards, you will enjoy the fruits of your labor in the hotel’s 1 Michelin star restaurant while looking out over the Tuscan hills.
+Chef Sylvia Regi Baracchi teaches students to make Etruscan specialties like gnocchi, Panzanella salad, and cantucci, a delicious almond cookie, in a beautiful country kitchen.
+Afterward, students enjoy the fruits of their labor in the hotel’s one Michelin star restaurant while looking out over the Tuscan hills.

 Dario Cecchini’s restaurants have made the small Tuscan village of Panzano-in-Chianti a pilgrimage point for meat lovers.
-There’s Solociccia, a nose to tail tasting menu experience, the more casual Dario DOC and my favorite Officina della Bistecca.
+There’s Solociccia, a nose to tail tasting dining experience, the more casual Dario DOC and my favorite Officina della Bistecca.
 The restaurant offers a fixed price lunch and dinner menu daily (50€).
-Guests enter through Cecchini’s red and white striped butcher shop where you can eat lard spread on thick country bread and a glass of red wine before being taken upstairs to a communal table outside.
-Beneath green and white awnings you will devour a convivial family style meal of steak tartare, Panzanese steak and, of course, Bistecca alla Fiorentina, the mouthwatering Tuscan Porterhouse the region is known for.
-It’s all served with jugs of simple red table wine (you’re welcome to bring your own wine for no corkage) and finished off with olive oil cake for dessert.
+Guests enter through Cecchini’s red and white striped butcher shop.
+Before dinner, you can enjoy lard spread on thick country bread and a glass of red wine, but the main event takes place at a communal table outside.
+Beneath green and white awnings diners devour a family style meal of steak tartare, Panzanese steak and Bistecca alla Fiorentina (Tuscan Porterhouse), the local specialty.
+It’s all served with jugs of simple red table wine (you’re welcome to bring your own for no corkage) and finished off with olive oil cake for dessert.

 This restaurant in Montepulciano is another place to try Bistecca alla Fiorentina.
-In the narrow restaurant guests sit packed in next to other diners at communal wooden tables.
-The no-nonsense proprietor hacks off a piece of ribeye that he thinks will be the right size for your party and brings it to you on a piece of brown paper marked with the weight and price.
-If you’re happy with it he’ll take it back and grill it in a wood fired oven.
-The outside is charred and salty, but the inside just on the right side of rare and that’s how you want it.
-You will fight over who gets to knaw on the bone at the end.
+In the narrow restaurant, guests sit packed in next to other diners at communal wooden tables.
+The no-nonsense proprietor hacks off a piece of ribeye and brings it to you on a piece of brown paper marked with the weight and price.
+If you’re happy with it he takes it back and grills it in a wood-fired oven.
+The outside is charred and salty, but the inside is on the right side of rare.
+That’s how you want it.
+You will fight over who gets to gnaw on the bone at the end.
 Osteria Aquecheta also serves pasta but the bistecca and simples sides like Tuscan white beans and potatoes are best.

-Every time I visit Rome I stop at Gabriele Bonci’s pizza al taglio spot near the Vatican.
-Bonci is considered a pizza god in Italy and credited with reintroducing high quality pizza to Romans who made do with cheap subpar pizza for far too long.
+Whenever I’m in Rome I stop at Gabriele Bonci’s pizza al taglio spot near the Vatican.
+Bonci, considered a pizza god in Italy, is credited with reintroducing high-quality pizza to Romans who made do with cheap subpar pizza for too long.
 Bonci uses ancient spelt in his dough and tops pies with local ingredients like scamorza cheese, hazelnuts and arugula.

 This restaurant in Monteverde on the outskirts of Rome is the perfect neighborhood trattoria.
-It originally opened in the 1950s and many of the dishes have been on the menu for decades.
-The owners who purchased the restaurant in 2009 have given it some great updates like a wonderful natural wine list with great bottles from throughout Europe.
-The salty and savory Pasta alla Gricia made with guanciale and Pecorino Romano is one of the world’s great plates of pasta.
+Originally opened in the 1950s, many of the dishes have been on the menu for decades.
+The current owners purchased the restaurant in 2009.
+They’ve given it some great updates like a wonderful natural wine list with great bottles from throughout Europe.
+The salty and savory Pasta alla Gricia made with guanciale and Pecorino Romano is one of the world’s great pasta dishes.

 The setting maybe be the most impressive thing about this restaurant on the island of Mazzorbo.
-It’s a 30 minute boat ride from Venice and set within an ancient walled vineyard were the Dorona grape, a little known Venetian varietal, grows vigorously.
-The restaurant builds its tasting menu using ingredients from the lagoon and the estate’s vegetable garden and dishes might include spaghetti with fresh lagoon anchovies and wild spring onions.
+It’s a 30-minute boat ride from Venice and set within an ancient walled vineyard were the Dorona grape, a little known Venetian varietal, grows vigorously.
+The restaurant builds its tasting menu using ingredients from the lagoon and the estate’s vegetable garden.
+Dishes might include spaghetti with fresh lagoon anchovies and wild spring onions.

 What is your favorite restaurant in Italy?
 Please share in the comments below.